OnurIlgaz/quiz_app/README.md

 # quiz_app

-A basic hardcoded quiz app after answering every single question you can see which questions you have answered wrong.
+A basic hardcoded quiz app.
+After answering every single question you can see which questions you have answered wrong.